Messierig82/Heurist_Miner_Setup/README.md

 * Modifies the config.toml file with the num_cuda_devices parameter based on the number of GPUs detected.
 * Ability to update num_child_process, concurrency_soft_limit is auto updated to num_child_process+10 in config.toml.
 * Starts the miners in separate tmux panes within a single window for easy monitoring and management.
-* When both LLM and SD models are selected, each GPU's LLM Model will wait for LLM mining to start on the previous GPU (Current GPU - 1), after which SD mining will begin once all LLM miners are running
+* When both LLM and SD models are selected, each GPU's LLM Model will wait for LLM mining to start on the previous GPU (Current GPU - 1), after which SD mining will begin once all LLM miners are running. ( To avoid failures for LLM mining )
 * Waiting for subsequent TMUX panes is achieved via referring the generated log files from LLM miners.
 * Update .tmux.conf with alias to monitor tmux sessions
 * Update bashrc file to enable vi mode & mouse scroll mode in TMUX sessions.